ephym6/twitter-bot/README.md

 # Twitter Bot with GUI

+> ⚠️ **API Limitation Warning**: This bot requires a paid Twitter API subscription (minimum Basic tier - $100/month) to function properly.
+Free API access will not work with most features.
+See [Service Limitations](#service-limitations) section for details.

 A Python-based Twitter bot with a graphical user interface that allows you to automate various Twitter interactions such as searching, liking, retweeting, and replying to tweets.

 ## Features